An Bollenessor is now on instagram! click here

 Identification Books: my favoute guide is Collins Complete Guide to British Marine Wildlife: great photographs and a lot of the more common species covered.
 For more species and information check out the range of Seasearch guides: my Seaweed guide is most used, my Bryozoans and Hydroids guide most needed and my Sea Anemones and Corals is most beautiful.
 A Student’s Guide to the Seashore does not have very nice illustrations but has good background information.
 A must-buy is A Field Guide to Marine Fishes of Wales and Adjacent Waters; over 250 species covered, beautiful photos, very informative descriptions (and loads of extra information on topics such as photographing fish and jellyfish-fish associations) at a very good price.
 Identification Guide tot the Inshore Fish of the British Isles is a bit more complete, but also more expensive and not all the photographs are of good quality.
 Beneath Cornish Seas is a small (cheap) paperback with beautiful underwater pictures.
 The Essential Guide to Beachcombing and the Strandline is a must-have and In the Company of Seahorses and The Essential Guide to Rockpooling by the same authors is too.
-Exploring Britain’s Hidden World – A natural history of seabed habitats by Keith Hiscock is also a must-have.
+Exploring Britain’s Hidden World – A natural history of seabed habitats by Keith Hiscock is also great.

 Underwater Photography: Underwater Photography Guide is an excellent resource (see for instance this article on the benefits of mirrorless cameras).
 Dive Photo Guide is also a very informative site.
 Digital Photography Guide has many excellent product reviews and an underwater photography forum.
 This is a guide to underwater photography with the Canon G16 (my old camera) and this is one for the Olympus OM-D E-M5 Mark II.
 Many useful tips on the blog Alphamarine.
 British Marine Life Pictures has many useful links too.
 See here for great Cornish underwater photos by Mark Webster and here for great UK underwater photos by Paul Kaye.
 My instagram account is here.